boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/bar-chart.md

 Using this option, you can enable or disable the hierarchical `top N` filtering.
 While applying the `Top N` filter with multiple dimension columns, the data returned can be customized based on whether the filtering need to be done as flat or based on the hierarchy of dimension columns added.

-When `Hierarchical Filter option` is enabled, the `Top N` will be applied for each individual column separately based on the number set for each column.
+When the `Hierarchical Filter option` is enabled, the `Top N` will be applied for each individual column separately based on the number set for each column.

 ### Container Appearance

-This Sections allows you to customize the `Container Appearance` for the bar chart widget.
+This sections allows you to customize the `Container Appearance` for the bar chart widget.

 ![Container Appearance](/static/assets/cloud/visualizing-data/visualization-widgets/images/container-appearance.png)